 Children’s Fitness Amount

 If you enroll your new baby in infant swimming lessons or some other type of fitness program, you may be able to claim the children’s fitness amount.
 To claim this amount, calculate the total amount of fees paid to qualifying fitness programs up to $1,000 and enter that amount on line 365 of schedule 1.
 Add an additional $500 if your child receives the Disability Tax Credit.
-Important changes to the Children’s Fitness Credit begin in 2016.
+This credit is not available for tax years 2017 and beyond.
 Learn more here.